Emosocial's EmoGrams

 EmoSocial.com is a web-based journal created by a team of educators and mental health professionals.
 The site offers a variety of activities to assist in the psychosocial development of Emotional Intelligence and interpersonal coping skills.
 In educational settings, these skill sets are often referred to as Social Emotional Learning or SEL.
-These are basically ‘'people skills:" the ability to get along with others to help a child navigate the complex world of people and relationships.
+These are basically ‘'social skills:" the ability to get along with others to help a child navigate the complex world of people, relationships, and decision making.

 EmoSocial will enable the user to create visual and text entries of experiences that can be shared with others.
 The site will become an important resource in helping children record events, visualize themselves and others, and gain new insights perspectives on their world.
 This experience creates a foundation on which to better understand personal and social interaction.